High‑sensitivity CRP test$89 $89

 C-reactive protein (CRP), which is made by the liver, is one of the most sensitive markers of inflammation.
 A high-sensitivity C-reactive protein (hs-CRP) test is more sensitive than a standard CRP test and can detect slight increases of CRP levels.

-Cholesterol build-up is associated with low-grade inflammation.
+Cholesterol build-up is associated with low-grade inflammation which can be detected with this test.
 This test helps determine your risk of cardiovascular disease or coronary artery disease, as well as the risk of a second heart attack.
 Those with a high level of hs-CRP who have had a heart attack are more likely to have another event than those with a normal level.

 Risk factors for heart disease can include: